-The General Data Protection Regulation (GDPR) is a new, Europe-wide law that replaces the Data Protection Act 1998 in the UK.
-It will be implemented from the 25th May 2018.
+The General Data Protection Regulation (GDPR) is a Europe-wide law that replaced the Data Protection Act 1998 in the UK.
+It was implemented from the 25th May 2018.
 Information about GDPR is available from the Information Commissioner’s Office.

 To comply with GDPR, this privacy notice explains how I and any medical secretaries who assist me in an administrative capacity collect and use your personal data.

 I, Dr Yuk-ki Wong, am a registered data controller with the ICO (Registration Reference Z8293217).

 If you have any queries, comments or concerns about how I use your personal data, please contact myself or my secretary.